 Tony Hawk: (laughs) Well, I hope so.
 I have always loved technology and I played a lot of video games.
 So, when I had the chance to work on a video game, I embraced it.
 I worked very closely with the developers and I'm very proud of being able to live in that world, as well as keep skating physically, too.

-During your speech at the ISPO Digitize Pioneers Night, you said that the future of sports, also through the possibilities of digitalization, will be great.
+During your speech, you said that the future of sports, also through the possibilities of digitalization, will be great.
 Can you explain that in more detail?

 Because of the age of technology and the speed of information and the way that people can understand how a sport works, I feel like that's an advantage.
 And it's no longer broken down by geographic or by economic boundaries.
 It's just more that the information is out there, and you can go figure out how to play something even if you don't have a big support system.